 This year you can select from more than 100 programs over the 3 month.

 Besides famous local performers, the following international artists will be on stage:

-- The Hungarian National Philharmonic Orchestra performs Carl Orff’s Carmina Burana on 15.
-June, Friday at 20.00.
+- As tradition the Hungarian National Philharmonic Orchestra will perform on 15.
+June, Saturday at 20.00.

 Tickets are available in various price categories.